HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Software Engineering/Software development life cycle/SoftwareDevelopmentLifeCycle.md

 After development, it is necessary to test the software to ensure its functionality is working smoothly.
 So, minimal testing is conducted at every stage of SDLC.<br/>
 At this stage, all the probable flaws are tracked, fixed, and retested to ensure the product confronts the quality requirements of SRS.<br/>

+### **<br/>Deployment and Maintenance**
+If no bugs or errors are reported after testing in a real industrial environment, then the company deploys it.<br/>Then based on the feedback, the software may be released as it is or with suggested enhancements in the target segment.<br/>
+After the software is deployed, its maintenance starts.<br/>